-There are different options ways to create PUC widgets, one basic version is shown in Figure 2.
-It consists of two round pads that fulfill the second requirement, and a conductive "Bridge" that connect both pads.
-The conductive parts can be for example made of copper (cheap) or indium tin oxide (ITO) foil, which is more expensive but totally transparent as can be seen in Figure 1.

-We will now show how we trick the capacitive system to react to the passive widgets.
-We "short-circuit" the Tx and Rx electrodes with our bridge: When a Tx electrode under one pad is currently active and the Tx electrodes under the other pad is inactive (at ground level), this second pad has a capacitive coupling to ground.
-This ground coupling is sufficient to reduce the Tx - Rxintersection capacitance under the first pad to below the threshold for touch detection.
-Similarly, when the Txelectrodes are active under the second pad (when the touch screen scanning algorithm reaches that area), the Tx electrodes under the first pad will no longer be active, and thus coupled to ground.
+The simplest PUC widget is shown in Figure 2.
+It consists of two round pads, that fulfill the second requirement, and a conductive "Bridge" that connect both pads.
+As shown in Figure 1 a "Bridge" widget can be made totally transparent by using an indium tin oxide (ITO) foil for the pads and the connection between them.
+When a Tx electrode under one pad is currently active and the Tx electrodes under the other pad is inactive (at ground level), this second pad has a capacitive coupling to ground.
+This ground coupling is sufficient to reduce the Tx - Rx intersection capacitance under the first pad to below the threshold for touch detection.
+Similarly, when the Tx electrodes are active under the second pad (when the touch screen scanning algorithm reaches that area), the Txelectrodes under the first pad will no longer be active, and thus coupled to ground.
 This lets the Bridge PUC generate one touch event for each of the two pads, without the aid of external grounding.

 However, if both pads are aligned with one Tx or Rx electrode both pads will not be coupled to electrical ground.
 In fact instead of decreasing the capacitance of the active intersection, the capacitance is increased by creating a strong coupling between Tx and Rx.
-This means, the system does not recognize a touch at all.
+Conceptually, this leads to the problem that non of the pads is detected as touch point.

-Thus, instead of the bridge layout we suggest a "Ring" widget (shown in Figure 1).
-This widgets also has a set of pads, but they are connected with a ring-shaped conductive material that hovers above the surface.
+To address this alignment problem we created a "Ring" widget (shown in Figure 1).
+This widgets consists of a set of pads that are connected with a ring-shaped conductive material that hovers above the surface.
 Since the capacitive field reaches out of the display the hovering conductive material also creates a capacitive coupling to the inactive intersection under it.
 This setup ensures that parts of the widget are not aligned to a single Tx or Rx electrode, independent of the widget orientation.